winndy112/CTF-zone/README.md

-# Write-up for CTF challenges.
+# Store backup for write-up CTF.